Save Money: Everybody opening up a restaurant faces the same dilemma at some point: whether to buy new or used appliances.

 6. Look at Scratch and Dent.

-Another budget-friendly option is buying scratch and dent equipment.
+Another budget-friendly option to save money is buying scratch and dent equipment.
 Scratch and dent pieces are new appliances that have experienced some minor exterior damage that doesn’t affect the function of the appliance.
 Prices for scratch and dent can be comparable to buying used equipment, so you might consider both options and find the best deal.

 7. Know What You Should Buy New.

 There are certain appliances that you should probably avoid buying used as they are more prone to problems than other appliances.
 Many recommend to always buy a new ice machine and a new fryer.
 Fryers are often poorly maintained and they are prone to corrosion.
 Used ice machines are subject to mildew and calcium buildup, which can sometimes be hard to detect until it is already plugged in and operating in your restaurant.
-Unless you really know what you are looking for, play it safe and buy these two items new to avoid future repair costs.
+Unless you really know what you are looking for, play it safe and buy these two items new to avoid future repair costs to save money.

 Putting Your Savings to Work.

-The best part about the money you can save buying used equipment is all that you can do with it.
+The best part about the save money you can save buying used equipment is all that you can do with it.
 First and foremost, it will hopefully give you a cash cushion in case you do have surprise expenses in the future (which most restaurants do).
 Or, you might use your savings from buying used appliances to pay off your business loans faster.

 There are many ways you can redeploy those savings into the business, whether it be in marketing or investments to the decor and interior design of your restaurant.
 While it is fun and exciting to buy brand new appliances, deciding to buy used is one of the most practical and responsible decisions you can make it as a restauranteur.